rocktronica/OneFileCMS/readme.markdown

 - PHP 5.1+
   (Only tested on versions 5.2.8, 5.2.17, 5.3.3, and 5.4 + )
 - A Javascript enabled browser.
-- Most modern browsers probably work, but I only test on Firefox, Chrome, and IE 8.
+- Most modern browsers probably work, but I only test on Firefox and Chrome.
 - And if you wish to see the icons- a browser that supports inline SVG.
-  (If your browser doesn't support inline SVG, OneFileCMS will still work, just without any icons.)
+  (If your browser doesn't support inline SVG, OneFileCMS will still work, but with text icons instead.)
 - File permission privileges on your host.

 --------------------------------------------------------------------------------